fairydust-space/launchpad/content/FAQ/_index.en.md

 ### Are the server disks encrypted?

 No. This server is configured to boot through to service availability without requiring user interaction.

+### Is presence enabled on this Matrix instance?

+Presence is disabled on fairydust.space for privacy and performance reasons.